desmondmorris/node-twitter/README.md

 ## Streaming API

-Using the `stream` convenience method, you to open and manipulate data via a stream piped directly from one of the streaming API's.
-Let's see who is talking about javascript:
+Using the `stream` convenience method, you to open and manipulate data via a stream piped directly from one of the streaming APIs.
+Let's see who is talking about JavaScript:

 ```javascript
 var stream = client.stream('statuses/filter', {track: 'javascript'});